-Both at the sophomore and junior/senior level, the students' written and oral presentations average out to green in every category.
-While there are some outliers, in general, they do very well at these presentations.
+Both at the sophomore and senior level, the students' written and oral presentations average out to green in every category.
+Perhaps more impressively, every score by each student used as part of this assessment rated as green.
 The consistently higher marks for more advanced students indicate both a deeper understanding of the material and a refinement of their oral and written presentation skills.
-The rubrics used to evaluate this goal were developed for this year; therefore, there are no data trend lines to discuss.
+The trend lines are fairly flat for the sophomore level students, but since they are rating very high, that's a perfectly acceptable outcome.
+There are no trend lines for the PY 482 course, since this was the first year students took that course.